R3Conclave/conclave-core-sdk/docs/docs/kds-cluster.md

 The seeder node is the first node in a KDS cluster.
 It provides the root seed for the master key.

 When the seeder node is created, it _randomly_ generates the _master key_, seals it in its local machine, and exits.
-If a previously sealed master key is present in the file system of the node, the process exits with an error.
-This measure prevents accidental duplication of the master key.
+If a previously sealed master key is present in the node's file system, the process exits with an error.
+This check prevents accidental duplication of the master key.

 The seeder node uses the `--generate-cluster-master-key` command to generate the master key.
 After generating the master key, the seeder node is changed into a service node using the `--service` command.